Are you worried about users working remotely with unmanaged devices that can compromise security?

 check out the incredible

-CentreStack adds secure remote access and file sharing, disaster prevention and recovery, to file servers on-premises with easy cloud migration to private cloud storage.
-It is the real cloud file server solution you have been looking for!
+CentreStack adds secure remote access and file sharing, disaster prevention, and recovery to file servers on-premises with easy cloud migration to private cloud storage.
+It is the real cloud file server solution you have been seeking!

-CentreStack bridges file servers and cloud storage for secure remote access without the need of a VPN.
+CentreStack bridges file servers and cloud storage to provide secure remote access without using a VPN.

-Accessing files and folders directly from within a web browser as if it is as interactive as from a desktop drive.
+Accessing files and folders directly from within a web browser is as interactive as from a desktop drive.

-CentreStack leverage cloud storage for secure mobile file sharing from a web browser or from a mobile application.
+CentreStack leverage cloud storage to provide secure mobile file sharing from a web browser or mobile application.

-CentreStack sets up a hybrid deployment between local file servers and cloud storage that can be seamlessly converted to cloud-only.
+CentreStack sets up a hybrid deployment between local file servers and cloud storage that seamlessly converts to cloud-only.

 CentreStack resolves these issues:

-Mitigating ransomware with file versioning and behavioral heuristics, and with version control and backup.
+Mitigates ransomware with versioning, behavioral heuristics, and backup.